9 Real Estate Investing Platforms For Non-Accredited Investors

 An accredited investor can also be an organization, like a trust or entity with total assets or investments of at least $5 million, or an entity where all equity owners are accredited investors.

-If you meet one of the requirements above, you’re considered an accredited investor and can pursue opportunities that are only available to accredited investors.
+If you meet one of the requirements above, you’re considered an accredited investor and can pursue opportunities only available to accredited investors.

 However, if you don’t meet one of the requirements above, you’re a non-accredited investor.
-There are no requirements to be an non-accredited investor, and many crowdfunded real estate platforms will work with you.
+There are no requirements to be a non-accredited investor, and many crowdfunded real estate platforms will work with you.

 Real Estate Investing For Non-Accredited Investors

-If you’re an non-accredited investor, here are your options to generate passive income with real estate
+If you’re a non-accredited investor, here are your options to generate passive income with real estate

 1. Groundfloor

-Since Groundloor offers debt investments, you aren’t actually buying ownership of the properties directly.
-However, you can get started with as little as $10, and the company boasts 10.5% annual returns.
+Since Groundfloor offers debt investments, you aren’t buying ownership of the properties directly.
+You’re investing in fractional real estate loans to entrepreneurs borrowing from Groundfloor to renovate or construct residential homes.
+However, you can start with as little as $10 (though most start with $100), and the company boasts around 10% annual returns.

 That said, it’s important to remember that your investment is illiquid until then.